-Copyright law, by its nature, is a balancing act evident behind each provision in a country’s copyright statute.
-Each country approaches this balance from its unique perspective of laws and culture and this balance changes over time with new legislation, changes in technology and court cases interpreting the copyright act.
+Copyright law, by its nature, is a balancing act that's evident behind each provision in a country’s copyright statute.
+Each country approaches this balance from its unique perspective of laws and culture, with the balance changing over time due to new legislation, changes in technology, and court cases interpreting the copyright act.
 This article examines the balance in Canadian copyright law.

 You may also be interested in The Balance in U.S. Copyright Law.

 On the one hand, copyright law provides an exclusive bundle of rights to creators, owners and distributors of copyright-protected materials, and on the other hand, these rights are limited in time and scope.